diya-sdk/diya-sdk/README.md

 ### Services

-Services running on any network node expose two types of commands that can be queried from a diya-sdk client
+Services running on any network node expose two types of commands that can be queried from a diya-sdk client : requests and subscriptions.
+A service can be used directly by calling its requests and subscriptions provided they are documented (see below).
+However for some services, some client-side logic must be followed.
+For these services, modules that wrap requests and subscriptions are provided in the diya-sdk library.

 #### Requests